 This RFP solicits proposals for the following: A platform independent behavioural model to describe interactions between device services and applications that consume them.
 The new model should address the shortcomings of the UnifiedPOS V1 and provide a foundation for exposing devices as services.
 An API to query POS printer capabilities.
 An API to print information on paper rolls using receipt and journal stations of the POS printer.
 An API to print information on a form (typically a check or credit card slip) on the slip station of the POS printer.

-Current Specification Revision Processes (available to members only):Alert Management Service (ALMAS) 1.1 RTF
+Current Specification Revision Processes (available to members only):Action Language for fUML 1.2 (ALF) RTF

 BMM 1.4 RTF

 Command and Control Interface for Navigation Systems (C2INav) 1.1 RTF

 Command and Control Message Specification (C2MS) 1.1 RTF